prthiaga/mcrouter-wiki/Stats-commands.md

 * **cmd-error**
   Returns number of requests failed.
 * **servers**
-  This is special group, not included in any of above.
+  This is a special group, not included in any of above.
   Returns state of each server from config, together with additional info per each server.
 Output example:
   ```
    ~# echo stats servers | nc 0 5000